 - 12.1 Where the term of office of a Council member or Council Chair is coming to an end, the incumbent may be eligible to be considered for a reappointment without the need for open competition (as outlined in the Constitution Order).
 Each case for reappointment will be considered on its individual merits at the appropriate time. - 12.2 Re-appointment will only be considered where it is in the best interests of the Council for the individual to remain in post.
 There is no automatic right to reappointment, even where post-holders are eligible for reappointment and even where the incumbent has performed well in the role as the needs of the Council may change over time. - 12.3 Terms of appointment and the profile of skills held by Council members will be monitored by the Head of Governance. - 12.4 Following the completion of the annual review process for Council members and the Council Chair, members whose term of appointment is due to come to an end and are eligible to apply for reappointment, will be invited to complete a reappointment application form.
 This consists of: - a personal statement, explaining how the candidate's skills and experience continue to be relevant to the business of the HCPC; - confirmation of the candidate's eligibility for appointment; - declaration of interests and a reaffirmation to the Council code of conduct. - 12.5 Members who do not wish to be considered for reappointment must confirm this in writing to the Privy Council. - 12.6 A reappointment panel (who will have been agreed by Council in advance) should be convened to consider the reappointment paperwork.
-The panel will consist of the Chair of Council together with up to two outgoing members of Council, if appropriate.
-Should there be no outgoing member of Council then the panel will comprise three members as follows: - the Chair of the Council; - an independent with experience in public appointments; and - one other member, drawn from those suitable candidates outlined in the PSA guidance. - 12.7 When consideration is being given to the reappointment of the Chair, the panel will consist of: - the Chair of an independent regulator or public authority; - an independent with experience in public appointments; and - one other member, drawn from those suitable candidates outlined in the PSA guidance.

-- 12.8 Recommendations must be made taking into account a member's or Chair's annual review forms, the Council skills profile, the individual's ability to commit the required time to the role and the reappointment reapplication form.

-- 12.9 For the reappointment of the Chair, the PSA advises that a formal 360° appraisal process, conducted by an independent person or panel should be carried out.
-The Senior Council member will work with the Head of Governance to ensure a suitable review process is undertaken.

-- 12.9 At the end of the assessment process, and when a decision has been reached by the panel, a reappointment recommendation template form (which can be found on the PSA website) should be completed and submitted to the PSA.
-This will include the following information:

-- Rationale for reappointment;

-- Eligibility and willingness;

-- Basis of recommendation;

-- Third party feedback;
+The panel will consist of: - the Chair of the Council; - an independent with experience in public appointments; and

+- one other member, drawn from those suitable candidates outlined in the PSA guidance. - 12.7 When consideration is being given to the reappointment of the Chair, the panel will consist of: - the Chair of an independent regulator or public authority; - an independent with experience in public appointments; and - one other member, drawn from those suitable candidates outlined in the PSA guidance. - 12.8 Recommendations must be made taking into account a member's or Chair's annual review forms, the Council skills profile, the individuals ability to commit the required time to the role and the reappointment reapplication form. - 12.9 For the reappointment of the Chair, the PSA advises that a formal 360° appraisal process, conducted by an independent person or panel should be carried out.
+The Senior Council member will work with the Head of Governance to ensure a suitable review process is undertaken. - 12.9 At the end of the assessment process and when a decision has been reached by the panel, a reappointment recommendation template form (which can be found on the PSA website) should be completed and submitted to the PSA.
+This will include the following information: - Rationale for reappointment; - Eligibility and willingness; - Basis of recommendation; - Third party feedback; - Complaints; - Conflicts of interest; - Compliance with legislation; - Supporting documentation. - 12.10 At the same time as the submission is made to the PSA, the panel recommendations (see template) should be submitted to the Privy Council together with a covering letter. - 12.11 Once the PSA have completed their process in respect of the reappointments, the Privy Council should write to those Council members who have sought reappointment to outline their decision. - 12.12 There is no appeal mechanism against the panel recommendation or Privy Council decision.
-- Complaints;

-- Conflicts of interest;

-- Compliance with legislation;

-- Supporting documentation.

-- 12.10 At the same time as the submission is made to the PSA, the panel recommendations (see template) should be submitted to the Privy Council together with a covering letter.

-- 12.11 Once the PSA have completed their process in respect of the reappointments, the Privy Council should write to those Council members who have sought reappointment to outline their decision.

-Extensions and Emergency appointments
+13. Extensions and Emergency appointments